asokolsky/asokolsky.github.io/linux/cli-find.md

 find /tmp/* -user jdoe -exec rm -fr {} \;
 ```

-## Find and Execute A Command on It
+## Examples: Find and Execute A Command on It

 Remove all the directories named `.terragrunt-cache`: